 Researchers1 used exploratory and confirmatory factor analyses to develop scales using the fall 2007 data set from the PSRI.
 Factor analysis is a data reduction technique that allows researchers to identify broad constructs that underlie related survey items.
 Factor analysis, therefore, reduces a large number of individual items to a more manageable set of factors by combining items that are statistically and conceptually related to one another.
 The items identified under a single factor can be combined into a "scale," which will allow for greater ease of interpretation and application.
-Researchers used confirmatory factor analysis on data from the 2012 and 2013 administrations to confirm the scales.
-Statistics (alpha reliabilities, means, and standard deviations) within this report are based on the confirmatory factor analysis with the 2012 and 2013 data.
+Statistics (alpha reliabilities, means, and standard deviations) within this report are based on the confirmatory factor analysis with the 2012, 2014, 2015, and 2016 data.